mhmda-83/koochikok/README.md

 # Koochikok

-A url shortener which uses Redis as it's primary database
+A URL shortener that uses Redis as its primary database and MongoDB as a secondary database

 ![architecture](https://raw.githubusercontent.com/mhmda-83/koochikok/main/architecture.jpg)